char998/Copulas-and-Bayesian-Networks/book/NPBN/Semantics.md

 ## It's your turn now!

-Define the rank correlation matrix for the following graphs.
+Define the rank correlation matrix for the following graph.

 ![solution](../figures/Assigned_ranks.png)